mofe-stack/PeerConf/README.md

 # peerconf

-warmup-free confidence filtering for parallel llm reasoning. the threshold comes from the traces that finish inside the run itself instead of a separate warm-up phase, so filtering and agreement checks start at the first finisher. completion probes stop a trace once it has committed to its answer, and that answer becomes its vote.
+warmup-free confidence filtering for parallel llm reasoning. the threshold comes from the traces that finish inside the run itself instead of a separate warm-up phase. therefore filtering and agreement checks start at the first finisher. completion probes stop a trace once the model has committed to its answer by crossing the confidence threshold and closing its own reasoning and that answer becomes its vote.

 `peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper with adaptive sampling that was not found in the official release repo.
 Adaptive sampling is the consensus stop